gr3p1p3/transparent-proxy/README.md

 - upstream-Function need to return a String with format -> `IP:PORT` or `USER:PWD@IP:PORT` of used http-proxy.
 If *'localhost'* is returned, then the host-self will be used as proxy.
 - tcpOutgoingAddress-Function need to return a String with format -> `IP`.

 *Note*: These functions will be executed before first tcp-socket-connection is established.

+- injectData-Function need to return a String or buffer for the new spoofed data.
+This will be upstreamed as request.
+- injectResponse-Function need to return a String or buffer for the new received data.

 ## Upstream to other proxies